Roger W. Griffith, P.E.

 When are thermal expansion tanks needed and/or required in plumbing systems?

 When heated, water expands.
 We know that.
-When water is heated in a water heater, the water expands, if possible.
-But what happens when water is heated in a water heater and there is no hot water usage?
+When the water heater heats water, it expands as much as possible.
+But what happens when a water heater heats water, and there is no subsequent hot water usage?

-This can occur after a period of showering/bathing during peak times followed by a period of no hot water usage.
-For example, evenings are a time when there is hot water usage for showering followed by a period of no usage while people are sleeping during the night.
+This can occur after a period of showering/bathing during peak times, followed by a period of no hot water usage.
+For example, hot water usage for showering in the evenings, followed by a period of no use while people sleep at night.

-During peak usage times, hot water stored in the water heater is distributed to the end-users, and cold water fills the water heater.
-The cold water in the tank is then heated, but when there is no subsequent hot water usage, the heated water has no room for expansion.
-If there is no place for the expanded water to go, the pressure in the system increases significantly.
+During peak usage, hot water stored in the water heater is distributed to end users, while cold water refills it.
+The cold water in the tank is heated, but when there is no subsequent hot water use, the heated water has no room to expand.
+If there is no place for the expanded water to go, the system pressure increases significantly.
 This leads to one of two possible scenarios:

 [Read more…]